 Many of our campers been away from home before, at HVC or another camp, visiting relatives or going on extended school trips.
 For many first-time HVC'ers, this is a new experience, and so we identify many sources of support as we anticipate this adventure:

-• Peter & Meg are involved in all aspects of camp life, especially the ongoing development of cabin groups.
+- Meg and Peter (meet them here) are involved in all aspects of camp life, especially the ongoing development of cabin groups.

-• Most importantly...
+- Most importantly...
 New campers bring with them a sense of adventure and all of the personal resources they have gained in their lives.
 They invariably succeed because they are resilient and enthusiastically willing to get involved in all aspects of community life.
 Here's how adults can help children identify their strengths pre-camp.

 He had a wonderful time and seemed to love everyone at camp.
 The positive, fun-loving, kind spirit of HVC still lives on in our house. - HVC Parent